 The genesis and origin of the segmentate are difficult to establish with certainty.
 There are at least several theories, including about the gladiatorial pedigree of segmentates and the ineffectiveness of chain mail (lorica hamata) before the pilum type weapon during clashes between legionaries during civil wars at the end of the republic.
 Regardless of the discussion about the creation of the segmentate, it seems that it was a typically Roman invention – but we do not have definitive proof of it.

-Segmental armor was worn as early as the beginning of the 1st century CE, as evidenced by the found specimens of lorica segmentata in Kalkriese (West Germany), which belonged to Roman legionaries at the time of battles in the Teutoburg Forest in 9 CE.
-Segmental armor spread during the rule of Tiberius (14-37 CE).
+Segmental armour was worn as early as the beginning of the 1st century CE, as evidenced by the found specimens of lorica segmentata in Kalkriese (West Germany), which belonged to Roman legionaries at the time of battles in the Teutoburg Forest in 9 CE.
+Segmental armour spread during the rule of Tiberius (14-37 CE).
 It was an all-metal armor and was popular especially in the west of the empire.

-A tunic was put under the armor, and sometimes chainmail was put on it, made of two types of iron rings: full and open ones, which well protected the soldier against cuts, and sometimes even thrusts.
+A tunic was put under the armour, and sometimes chainmail was put on it, made of two types of iron rings: full and open ones, which well protected the soldier against cuts, and sometimes even thrusts.

-The armor was supplemented with a leather belt (cingulum militae), wrapped several times around the torso, ended with several straps with metal fittings to protect the abdomen against cuts.
+The armour was supplemented with a leather belt (cingulum militae), wrapped several times around the torso, ended with several straps with metal fittings to protect the abdomen against cuts.
 It was founded by lower officers and soldiers.
 The commanders also wore a corresponding state, an appropriate belt (cinctorium).
 Losing such a belt was one of the penalties in the army.

 Kinds of lorica segmentata